 - that you drove a motor vehicle, and

-- that you were under the influence of alcohol and/or drugs at the time you drove.
+- that you were under the influence of alcohol at the time you drove.

-And while these elements may seem pretty straight forward, they actually require further explanation.
+And while this legal definition of VC 23152(a) DUI may seem pretty straight forward, it actually requires further explanation.
 Let's take a closer look at some of these terms to gain a better understanding of their legal definitions.